island-is/island.is/libs/clients/middlewares/README.md

 })
 ```

-In the above example, requests going to pin endpoints will never be shared between users, while other requests can be cached between users.
+In the above example, requests going to the pin endpoint will never be shared between users, while other requests can be cached between users.

 ## Running unit tests